 Lubricate

 Immediately after cleaning, be sure to re-lubricate any moving parts.
-Wiping off the dirt is great, but you often take all the lubricant along with it. silicone-based lubricant is best (e.g Boeshield T-9, Tri-Flow, etc.).
+Wiping off the dirt is great, but you often take all the lubricant along with it.
+A silicone-based lubricant is best (e.g Boeshield T-9, Tri-Flow, etc.).
 You will want to apply a coat on the chain and derailleurs (pivot points and pulley axles).
 Wipe off excess when done as too much lubricant will just attract dirt.
 This will keep things running smoothly and silently, which helps you stay focused on enjoying every inch of the road.

 Check Tire Pressure